America's Largest Classroom, the Nation's Largest Stage

 - On average, PBS has nearly 33 million unique visitors to its sites each month.
 (Google Analytics, 1/2015-12/2015)

-- In total, PBS' general audience and kids mobile apps have been downloaded 30 million times.
+- In total, PBS' general audience and kids mobile apps have been downloaded over 35 million times.
 (AppFigures)

 Highly Valued by the American Public

 PBS annually commissions research to measure its performance and value as judged by its most important stakeholder — the American public.
 With local independent stations rooted in communities across the country, public media is unrivalled in its commitment to optimize the power and potential of media to strengthen our democracy, build stronger communities and improve lives.

 Recent national studies confirm that PBS is (visit this link for source and full details):